kristofzerbe/kiko.io/source/_posts/2022/Discoveries-16-JavaScript.md

   - Discoveries-13
 ---

+In the first discoveries of 2022 I would like to offer you some interesting links to JavaScript articles that have general language features as their topic or extend them in a clever way.
+The language (respectively the [ECMA standard](https://en.wikipedia.org/wiki/ECMAScript) behind it) is growing from year to year and it is exiting to see how it is expanding.

 {% anchorlist
   "Modern Javascript: Everything you missed over the last 10 years|modern-javascript" "How can I define an enum in JavaScript?|define-enum"